GoogleCloudPlatform/guest-test-infra/container_images/tox/README.md

                   --junit-xml={env:ARTIFACTS}/junit-{envname}.xml
 ```

-To simulate prow's execution, use the following:
+To run this manually, use the following:

 ```shell script
 docker run --volume ~/project:/project \